Circle Hough Transform: Find parameters with known radius R

 If the radius is fixed, then the parameter space would be reduced to 2D (the position of the circle center).
 For each point (x, y) on the original circle, it can define a circle centered at (x, y) with radius R according to (1).
 The intersection point of all such circles in the parameter space would be corresponding to the center point of the original circle.

 Consider 4 points on a circle in the original image (left).
 The circle Hough transform is shown in the right.
 Note that the radius is assumed to be known.

 For each (x,y) of the four points (white points) in the original image, it can define a circle in the Hough parameter space centered at (x, y) with radius r.
 An accumulator matrix is used for tracking the intersection point.
-In the parameter space, the voting number of points through which the circle passing would be increased by one.
+In the parameter space, the voting number of those points that have a newly defined circle passing through them would be increased by one for every circle.
 Then the local maxima point (the red point in the center in the right figure) can be found.
 The position (a, b) of the maxima would be the center of the original circle.